FredrikAugust/FredrikAugust/README.md

-🎓 I have a BSc in Informatics from NTNU Trondheim.
-I'm now doing a nanodegree in Software Reliability Engineering at Udacity.
+🎓 I have a BSc in Informatics from NTNU Trondheim

 🔭 I’m currently working on developing APIs in Kotlin and Spring Boot